karthi909/Habuild_URL/README.md

   2) Hear we used Redis for cacheing the data, so that the redirecting and page response can be fast and with minimal time period where comapred to retriving from the DataBase.
   3) Hear each short URL will be unique, for that we used nanoid of 12chareters so that we cna achive a Trillion combinations from it
   4) we also integrated method as mentioned so that we cna reuse a shortURL with diffrent longURL to.
-  5) if a user try to short a smae short url which is previously shortend then it will give the previous data By this we can achive using less data.
+  5) If a user try to short a smae short url which is previously shortend then it will give the previous data By this we can achive using less data.
+  6) In this we had given expiry limit of redis data for 30sec you can increase if we want.

 ## Routes